Chart Color Schemes

 Parkinson is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Parkinson has a high cultural diversity, with 42.7% of its population speaking a language other than English at home and 44.9% born overseas.
-Christianity is the main religion in Parkinson, comprising 46.4% of people.
-However, there is an overrepresentation in Other religions, which makes up 3.4% compared to 3.8% across Greater Brisbane.
+Christianity is the main religion in Parkinson, comprising 46.4% of its population.
+However, the most notable overrepresentation is in Other religions, which makes up 3.4% of the population compared to 3.8% across Greater Brisbane.

 Frequently Asked Questions - Diversity